kr55/ssiscataloger/index.md

 This quick utility will help you migrate the SSIS catalog in a just few clicks.
 # SSIS Catalog Migration Wizard

-This quick wizard once installed, can be launched from SQL Server Management Studio (SSMS) 2018 or SQL Server Data Tools (SSDT) 2017 for Visual Studio 2017.
+This quick wizard once installed, can be launched from SQL Server Management Studio (SSMS) 2018, Visual Studio 2017 and Visual Studio 2019.
 Alternatively, you can use it as a standalone tool if you don’t wish you add it as a plugin.

 <img src="media/Welcome.jpg" width="500">